Generic name: diazepam rectal [ dye-AZ-e-pam ]

-Call your doctor at once if the person receiving this medication has:
+Call your doctor at once if the person receiving this medicine has:

-thoughts of suicide or hurting yourself.
+thoughts of suicide or hurting yourself;

-Common side effects may include:
+Common side effects of diazepam rectal may include:

-flushing (warmth, redness, or tingly feeling);
+flushing (sudden warmth, redness, or tingly feeling);

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.